-In case you’re still wondering if you’re at risk, consider that fake news doesn’t have to take the world by storm to have a significant effect.
+If you’re still wondering if you’re at reputational risk, consider that fake news doesn’t have to take the world by storm to have a significant effect.
 Fake news aimed at a business at a local level can still irreparably damage a business and may force it to shut down.

 So yes, you are at risk, and you could be attacked at any time.

 How to Protect Your Company From Negative Content Campaigns

 Since an information attack can strike you at any time, it’s vital that you have plans in place.
 You need to be aware of the possible threats that can be executed against your business and how to prevent (or defend yourself from) them.